Wish I Was Here: Crowdfunding campaign

 On April 24, 2013, director Zach Braff launched a Kickstarter campaign for his comedy film Wish I Was Here, aiming to make $2 million to boost the project, based on a script he co-wrote with his brother Adam J. Braff.
 Larry Sher was set as director of photography, and Michael Shamberg and Stacey Sher were set to produce.
 The campaign raised $2 million 3 days after the project was launched.
 On May 15, 2013, Worldview Entertainment stepped in to gap finance the project, which at that point had raised over $2.6 million.
 The campaign ended on May 24, 2013, and raised $3,105,473 from 46,520 people.

 At the film's New York premiere, actress Joey King stated that she donated money to the film on Kickstarter before she was even attached as a cast member.

 The movie received considerable criticism for its funding model.
 Over $3 million of the around $5 million budget came from crowdfunding, then Worldview Entertainment stepped in to top up the budget to $5 million.
-The unconventional funding model meant that crowdfunding supporters were promised 'bonuses' for their pledges, yet production company Worldview Entertainment stood to make a financial return on their investment.
+The unconventional funding model meant that crowdfunding supporters were promised 'bonuses' for their pledges, yet film financier Worldview Entertainment stood to make a financial return on its investment.
 Braff has stated that he believes the negativity regarding the movie's crowdfunding campaign contributed to the movie's box office failure.